meanin/dev-to-articles/2018-11-13 Seed Table Storage.md

 # Introduction

-I wrote a few sentence about an Azure Cloud [here](https://dev.to/meanin/create-azure-storage-account-on-release-pipeline-4kn4).
+I wrote a few sentences about an Azure Cloud [here](https://dev.to/meanin/create-azure-storage-account-on-release-pipeline-4kn4).
 When you are deploying an application, sometimes you need some basics data already be placed in a database.
 Some prerequisites, without which an application will work in a wrong manner.
-Seeding and migrating SQL databases in a .net world is a well described topic.
+Seeding and migrating SQL databases in a .net world is a well-described topic.
 If you know Entity Framework or Hibernate, you know where to start.
 What to do with this, when you want to store data in an Azure Table Storage?

 # Install extension